-Complications with pregnancy
+Complications from pregnancy

 Foot or ankle injuries

 Lymphedema is common after radiotherapy or lymph node removal in cancer patients.
 If you have undergone cancer treatment and have experienced swelling, consult your doctor immediately.

 Heart, liver, or kidney disease

-Sometimes, swelling can indicate a problem with the heart, liver, or a kidney disease.
+In some cases, swelling indicates a problem with the heart, liver, or a kidney disease.
 Ankles that swell at night could be a sign of salt and water retention, caused by right side heart failure.

-If your swelling is accompanied by other symptoms, like fatigue, loss of appetite, weight gain, consult your doctor immediately.
-If it is difficult or painful for you to breath, or you feel pressure or weight on your chest, call emergencies.
+If your swelling is accompanied by other symptoms like fatigue, loss of appetite, or weight gain, talk your doctor immediately.
+If you have trouble breathing, if breathing is painful, or you feel pressure or weight on your chest, go the ER.